 29. Paul Masson: “We will sell no wine before its time.”

 Wine gets better with time.
 Paul Masson’s product slogan promises the best quality of wine by letting it age to get the fullest of tastes before selling it.
+This is a perfect example of a slogan for companies that sell wine.

 30. Capital One: “What’s in your wallet?”

 A creative slogan, Capital One puts the ball in the customer’s court, challenging them to sign up for their credit cards by slyly asking if it is in customers’ wallets.
-At the same time, this slogan subtly challenges Capital One’s competitors.
+At the same time, this brand slogan subtly challenges Capital One’s competitors.

 31. Gillette: “The best a man can get.”